 - Make sure the anchor line is tied to the anchor.
-Tie the other end of the line to the forward cleat or bow eye. - Head the boat into the wind or current over the spot where you want to lower the anchor. - Stop the boat before lowering the anchor. - Slowly lower the anchor until it hits bottom. - Allow the boat to back away, keeping tension on the line. - Release at least six to seven times as much line as the depth of the water. - Secure the anchor line to a designated strong point, typically the bow eye or dedicated anchor bit. - Firmly pull on the line to make sure the anchor is holding. - Occasionally check your position against the shoreline.
+Tie the other end of the line to the forward cleat or bow eye. - Head the boat into the wind or current over the spot where you want to lower the anchor.

+- Stop the boat before lowering the anchor. - Slowly lower the anchor until it hits bottom. - Allow the boat to back away, keeping tension on the line. - Release at least six to seven times as much line as the depth of the water. - Secure the anchor line to the bow cleat or eye. - Firmly pull on the line to make sure the anchor is holding. - Occasionally check your position against the shoreline.
 If the anchor is dragging and the boat is drifting, reset the anchor.